MiguelFerrer99/LostAnimalsApp/README_en.md

-# LostAnimals
+# Lost Animals

 ![Header](https://user-images.githubusercontent.com/56566735/161317149-1abb07bf-3c39-4b5b-aec5-23fc957c7204.png)

-## Why you would want to use LostAnimals?
+## Why you would want to use Lost Animals?
-LostAnimals is the perfect app to spread the word about the loss of any pet.
+Lost Animals is the perfect app to spread the word about the loss of any pet.
 Plus many more features!

 ## Description
 Have you lost your pet and want to share it to help find it?
-LostAnimals is your option, in addition to helping you with your lost pet, it also allows you to share found pets and adopt or give one up for adoption.
+Lost Animals is your option, in addition to helping you with your lost pet, it also allows you to share found pets and adopt or give one up for adoption.

 ## Screenshots